kineticstoolkit/kineticstoolkit_doc/html/_sources/python_dicts.md

 ## 📄 Allowed types

 In the previous example, we used integers for both the keys and values.
-In reality, the value can be of any type, and the key can be of many types, the most common being integers and strings.
-All types can be mixed up:
+In reality, the value can be of any type, and the key can be of many types, the most common being integers and strings:

 ```{code-cell} ipython3
 dict_of_anything = {